What Is Medical Malpractice?

 Even after a lawsuit is filed, both parties may engage in settlement negotiations, either informally or through alternative dispute resolution methods like mediation, which can further extend or shorten the timeline.
 Due to these variables, it’s crucial to consult with experienced legal professionals who can give you a more accurate estimate tailored to the specifics of your case.

-Who Can Be Held Liable in Medical Malpractice Claims and Lawsuits
+Parties Who May Be Found Liable in a Medical Malpractice Case

 In medical malpractice claims and lawsuits, various parties can be held liable depending on the circumstances of the case.
 Here is a list of potential parties that may be found accountable: